 No, you should not speak with anyone about the incident, except for law enforcement who will likely have some questions for you at the scene.
 Even then, it is crucial that you only answer the questions asked of you — do not volunteer any additional information or facts that you might think are important.

 Sure, it may be tempting to try to resolve the accident on your own by accepting the first settlement offer that comes your way; however, you are encouraged to work with a capable attorney who has experience handling truck accident cases and will ensure that you obtain the proper compensation to which you may be entitled.
-Contact Ryan Kuhl at The Kelleher Firm today.
+Contact Attorney Ryan Kuhl today.